 Rehabilitation Services at CHI St. Alexius Health Williston Medical Center

-include occupational therapy, physical therapy and speech therapy.
+includes occupational therapy, physical therapy and speech therapy.
 The services are designed to accommodate the unique needs of patients of all ages requiring rehabilitative care.

-Physical therapy is a healthcare profession concerned with maximizing movement and function that has been impaired by injury, surgery, or medical conditions.
+Physical therapy is a health care profession concerned with maximizing movement and function that has been impaired by injury, surgery, or medical conditions.
 Physical therapy may include education, exercises, treatment modalities and other interventions.
 Physical therapy provides care for a wide range of medical conditions.